skrub-data/skrub/doc/vision.rst

 Vision statement
 ================

-The goal of skrub is to facilitate machine learning on dataframes:
+The goal of skrub is to facilitate machine learning on tables:
 `pandas <https://pandas.pydata.org>`__
 and `polars <https://pola.rs>`__ dataframes, SQL databases...